TonyBUK/AoC/2015/Day02/readme.md

 **Python vs C++ vs C**

-Here Python begins to flex a bit, with one of its core strengths being list comprehension, as this allows me to read the file and store the box dimensions in a single line, whereas with C/C++ I need to be a bit more verbose.
+Here Python begins to flex a bit, with one of its core strengths being list comprehension, as this allows me to read the file and store the box dimensions in a single line, whereas with C/C++ I need to be a bit more verbose, first storing the text, and then converting it to an integer.

+For C++ I've introduced dynamic arrays, which, via the STL library tend to be rather trivial.

-Also for C, I've opted to not perform the boiler plate code needed to buffer any data beyond the current box dimensions and a single character from the input file.
+For C, I've opted to not perform the boiler plate code needed to buffer any data beyond the current box dimensions and a single character from the input file, however as can be plainly seen, C is starting to need additional code, such as a function for determining the minimum value of an array, and a function for comparing array elements for sorting, whereas Python/C++ have these features readily available.

+The addition of this sort of basic functionality is going to become a running theme as the challenges progress.